encounterplus/module-packer/README.md

 - `classes`: The spell's classes
 - `source`: The spell's source
 - `image`: The filename of an image of the spell
+- `show-image`: If `true`, will show the image in the spell block on the page.
+If `false` (default), the image will be included in EncounterPlus's compendium, but not shown in the block on the page.
 - `description`: The spell's description

 Spell blocks can be rendered in a variety of colors with the `.blue`, `.green`, `.red`, `.yellow`, `.orange`, `.purple`, `.gray`, and `.neutral` tags.